springer13/tcl/README.md

     python setup.py install

-At this point you can import the tcl module in your python scripts and call the tcl.tensorMult() function (see ./benchmark/python/ for furhter examples).
+At this point you can import the tcl module in your python scripts and call the tcl.tensorMult() function (see ./benchmark/python/ for further examples).

 Keep in mind that TCL is a multi-threaded and performance critical library.
 Thus, it is of great importance that you follow the following steps before you